 Yes!
-This can be quantified and knowing this number is the true secret to financial stability, security, success, and ultimately FREEDOM.
+This "How Much is Enough" can be quantified and knowing this number is the true secret to financial stability, security, success, and ultimately FREEDOM.

-It's the magic number that alleviates all of the underlying money anxiety and fear that is tucked away but always there running the show in the background.
+Your "How Much is Enough" is the magic number that alleviates all of the underlying money anxiety and fear that you have tucked away but is always there running the show in the background.